Nyheimh/Topaz-Project/README.md

 ## Project Description

-Weather or Not is an app who's go is to alert you about the weather.
-The goal would be to alert the user of the weather soon as they open the app.
-The goal is to prepare the user for conditions of their current or future location Weather or Not it is preferred.
+Weather or Not is a mobile that allows the user to receive the weather of the selected location.

 ## API and Data Sample
 ```